maxysadm-GH/VHC/project-phoenix/logic-apps/giftnote-printer/README.md

 # GiftNote-Printer Logic App

-## ⚠️ NOTE: This is the Gift Note PRINTER, NOT the Gift Note Cleanup App
-This Logic App prints gift notes when triggered by a warehouse scanner.
-It does NOT clean up "Dispatch Date:" metadata pollution from gift messages.
+## 🚧 PHASE 2 - Project Phoenix

+This Logic App is part of **Phase 2** of Project Phoenix.
+It removes gift note collation from the picking/packing process and moves gift note printing to the END of the fulfillment flow.

+### Phase 2 Vision
+- **Current State:** Gift notes printed during collation, slowing down pickers
+- **Future State:** Gift notes print AFTER shipping label, triggered by label webhook
+- **Benefit:** Packers/shippers handle gift notes at final station, streamlining flow

 ## Purpose
-Generates and prints gift note cards when warehouse staff scan an order's LPN (License Plate Number / Order Number).
-Triggered via HTTP webhook from handheld scanners.
+Generates and prints gift note cards when triggered.
+Designed to be called via webhook when a shipping label is created, so gift notes print alongside labels at the packing/shipping station.

 ## Trigger
 - **Type:** HTTP Request (Webhook)
 - **Schema:** `{ "lpn": "string", "stationId": "string" }`
 - **Required:** `lpn` (order number)
+- **Future Integration:** Webhook from ShipStation label creation

 ## Logic Flow
-1. Extract order number from scanner input (LPN)
+1. Extract order number from webhook input (LPN)
 2. Validate LPN is not empty
 3. Fetch order from ShipStation API
 4. Generate gift note HTML with: